nas256/ece3400_team13/labs/lab2.md

 ## FFT & Arduino

+In order to hear a 660 Hz tone and identify IR signals, we will record sound and light signals and analyze their frequency components.
 The first important part of performing such a frequency analysis is the fast Fourier transform (FFT) algorithm, which converts a sampled time signal into its Fourier transform.
 The simplest, most common form of the FFT algorithm is called the Cooley-Tukey Algorithm, which works as follows:

 1) For a time domain signal of N samples, separate the signal into N different time signals, each with only one sample.
 This is done recursively, by breaking the signal into two halves on each iteration: one signal containing the samples for even indices, one for odd indices.
 Here is an example: